AndreNTU/Myself/README.md

 # Myself

-A small project based on a personal blogging App
+A project based on a personal blogging App